Skin cancer life insurance

-- Basal cell carcinoma which are the circular cells found in the epidermis.
+- Basal cell carcinoma which is the circular cell found in the epidermis.
 Approximately 80% of skin cancers will develop from this type of cell.
-This most commonly develops from sun exposure or from radiation therapy, and grows slowly but doesn’t often spread
+This most commonly develops from sun exposure or radiation therapy, and grows slowly but doesn’t often spread

 - Squamous cell carcinoma is the cause of approximately 20% of skin cancers.
 Squamous cells are flat, scale-like cells that make up the majority of the epidermis.
 This is most commonly caused by sunlight and can in a small number of cases spread to other areas of the body

 - Merkel cell cancer is a very aggressive, rapid-growing, and rare form of skin cancer.
 Also known as neuroendocrine carcinoma of the skin, most commonly begins under the skin and in hair follicles.

 - Melanoma starts in melanocytes and is the most dangerous type of skin cancer.

 Here are some useful links and resources that you might want to have a look at for more information about skin cancer.